dbartokthomas/linkpatrol/readme.md

 # Project Title

-This is a brief description of your project.
+Linkpatrol will take a bunch of different app providers and then check your credentials against them to see if your URL has changed

 ## Environment Variables